The Livet Path (Walk 3)

 From Allanreid car park turn right, cross the road bridge and continue past a memorial cairn onto the farm track.
 After a short distance, take the right hand fork and head towards the footbridge over the River Livet (from the Gaelic – liobh ait meaning ‘smooth flowing one’).
 Do not cross the bridge, but turn left and stay on the north bank of the river, following the track.
 The trail leaves the river passing through trees, before emerging into a field.
 Keep on the rough track following the fence line through the field before crossing a boardwalk over a small ford and rejoining the River Livet at the footbridge near Inverblye.
 Cross the bridge and follow the track through a gate.

 The walk now passes through expansive moorland – for a long time the hunting grounds of the Duke of Richmond and Gordon.
 It is here, on the lower slopes at the northern end of the Ladder Hills, that you can occasionally pick out the distant shapes of red deer browsing amongst the heather.
-Follow the fence southwards, away from the river for about 300m before turning right onto a track.
+Follow the fence southwards, away from the river for about 300m before turning right onto a track (adjacent to another gate).
 Follow the track (which at first is fairly indistinct in places) westwards through the heather.
 The track soon becomes more obvious and crosses the open moor to reach the Blye water and the scattered buildings of the Burnside of Thain.
 There are lovely views onto the prominent hill of the Bochel and the Braes of Glenlivet.
 N.B.
 This section of path across the moor may not be accessible when shooting is in progress during the grouse season.

 At the Blye water continue across the burn and along the farm track to a junction of tracks above Rhindhu.
 At this point a detour can be taken by turning left (south) and following the track and road to Chapeltown and the Scalan (see page 8).
 From the junction continue straight ahead into a field and along the track before turning sharp right staying alongside the fence line.
 Continue along the farm track past the cottages of Eskemore and Badievochel, heading towards the Bochel.